alex-bochkarev/bochkarev.io/content/tools/ts-git.md

 ### Some context {#some-context}

-There are two somewhat adjacent problems: backups and version control.
-[Backup](https://en.wikipedia.org/wiki/Backup) basically means making "snapshots" for further recovery.
-It is an essential part of any IT infrastructure; it can be done with built-in tools (e.g., "time machine" for Apple laptops), [borgbackup](https://borgbackup.readthedocs.io/en/stable/) or `rsync` the `/home` directory on Linux, or anything else along these lines.
-I think the key is to have regular **procedure**.
+There are two adjacent problems: backups and version control.

+-   [Backup](https://en.wikipedia.org/wiki/Backup) basically means making "snapshots" for further recovery.
+I think the key is to have regular **procedure**, which any suitable tools: built-in software (e.g., "time machine" for Apple), [borgbackup](https://borgbackup.readthedocs.io/en/stable/), or just `rsync`, etc.
-Now, [version control systems](https://en.wikipedia.org/wiki/Version%5Fcontrol) are used to keep track of changes in your files.
+-   [version control systems](https://en.wikipedia.org/wiki/Version%5Fcontrol) are used to keep track of changes in your files.
     [Git](https://en.wikipedia.org/wiki/Git) is one of the most popular ones.
 Alternatives include [subversion (SVN)](https://en.wikipedia.org/wiki/Apache%5FSubversion), [mercurial](https://en.wikipedia.org/wiki/Mercurial), and [more](https://en.wikipedia.org/wiki/Comparison%5Fof%5Fversion-control%5Fsoftware).
 Further we will focus on version control and, specifically, git.

-(_collaboration_ on code and other plain-text files is another topic, which
+(_Collaboration_ on code and other plain-text files is another topic, which
-    happens to be addressed by git particularly well -- but this is out of the scope of this note.)
+    happens to be addressed particularly well by git -- but this is out of the scope of this note.)